Fabric softeners can either be in liquid forms or dryer sheets. We use them because they make our clothes feel soft and supple.

 - Many people don’t want the added hassle of timing when the rinse cycle is for their machine in order to add this at the correct time.

 Baking soda is easy to find and typically costs less than a dollar at most stores.
 If you choose to purchase it in bulk so that you can use it for other things, then you should expect to pay approximately a dollar or two per pound.

 What is it?

 Vinegar is one of the most well-known products to use for your laundry and cleaning in general.
-Ia t’s great product that is natural and gets rid of build up and residues with ease.
+It’s a great product that is natural and gets rid of build-up and residues with ease.
 It can be added directly to the rinse cycle of your washer, or if your machine has a cup to add it automatically, then you can use that too.

 - This is a time proven method to work for your cleaning needs

 - Very low price, many places carry it for just a dollar or two per gallon.
 You only need about two tablespoons per load, so a gallon can last a long time depending on your laundry needs.

 - The initial smell can be a little strong and may linger.
 This disappears completely on your clothes.

 - Trying to purchase this item online in bulk can lead to double the price, instead of the usual cheaper unit price.
 Try stocking up on it locally to save yourself some money.